Cognitive Dissonance And Ways To Resolve It

 • Hiding beliefs and actions from others.
 Some people may be embarrassed by their differing beliefs and actions and conceal their differences from other people to avoid feeling guilt and shame.

 • The only thing you look for is facts that support the existing assumptions.
-This is a phenomenon, also known as confirmation bias, influences the ability to critically evaluate an issue while also reducing emotions of dissonance.
+This phenomenon, also known as confirmation bias, influences the ability to critically evaluate an issue while also reducing emotions of dissonance.

-Read More: How Cognitive Biases Influence How You Think And Act
+Continue Reading: How Cognitive Biases Influence How You Think And Act

 Dealing With Cognitive Dissonance